 If you haven’t replaced your mulch for some time, it could be affected by deteriorating vegetation.
 This is the perfect environment for growing these toadstools.
 You can remove any affected mulch by using a spade or garden fork and adding a layer of new mulch.
 Then, use a rake to help mix it through.
 You can either get rid of the fungus affected mulch or, even if it’s affected by a mushroom or two, it can be added to your compost and used later once it has decomposed.

 If you would prefer not to remove the mulch and would like to treat it, you could try adding some lime to the soil.
 This will not eradicate mushrooms but will slow their growth and make the soil more acidic.
-Sometimes this may be a good option and help your plants and flowers if they are thriving where they are.
+Sometimes this may be a good option and help your plants and flowers if they aren’t thriving where they are.
+Plants like hydrangeas love acidic soil and will benefit from this mushroom preventative method.

 Learning to Live with Mushrooms